ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

   would have to be designed, and it's quite the can of worm.

-This proposal is, anyway, forward compatible with this alternatives.
+This proposal is, anyway, forward compatible with this alternative.
 So we're proposing to avoid this complication.

 Dupable classes
 ^^^^^^^^^^^^^^^